 The most popular vibrator in Australia was the MSP/Oak/AWA unit.
-It was exclusively used by numerous manufacturers including Ferris, Philips, Ferguson, and of course, AWA.
-In fact, it was used by all manufacturers except for Astor, Air Chief, and other Electronics Industries brands.
-The other Australian vibrator manufacturer was Van Ruyten, but theirs are high power 50 c/s units used for 240V AC inverters.
+It was exclusively used by numerous manufacturers including Ferris, Philips, Ferguson, Aegis, and of course, AWA.
+In fact, it was used by most manufacturers except for Astor, Air Chief, and other Electronics Industries brands, who used their Ferrocart branded vibrator.
+The other common Australian vibrator type was Van Ruyten, but these are high power 50 c/s units used for 240V AC inverters, and appear to have been made by Electronic Industries.
+Aside from these, foreign brands are sometimes seen, particularly in imported items.

 From notes in Radio Engineering, April 1935.
 Their prophecy of longevity turned out to be correct.